Avangardum/Soteo/Docs/Overview.md

 Services suffixed `Communicator` manage communications between servers and clients by sending and receiving packets.
-They are not used directly, instead `IFromGameplayPacketSender` / `IFromCampaignServerPacketSender` interfaces are used for sending packets and handling received packets is done by packet handlers inheriting from `PacketHandler` that are called automatically by communicators when a matching packet is received.
+They are not used directly, instead `IFromGameplayPacketSender` / `IFromCampaignServerPacketSender` interfaces are used for sending packets, while handling received packets is done by packet handlers inheriting from `PacketHandler` that are called automatically by communicators when a matching packet is received.
 By default they only accept packets from the server side, add `[AllowClientPackets]` to change it.
 Handlers allowing client packets are responsible for validating them.

 ## Gameplay singleton services

-`EntityLocator` is the client utility to search for an entity across all loaded shards.
+`EntityLocator` is a client utility to search for an entity across all loaded shards.

 ## Gameplay shard scoped services